arjangupta/Intro_to_Machine_Learning/week2/README.md

 Execute `clear` to clear all vars, and `clear a` will clear specifically a.

 Execute `load hello.mat` to load the contents of that .mat file into your current session.

+You can also save to a human readable format by executing `save hello.txt a -ascii`.